 Conscious breathing is the key to uniting body and mind and bringing the energy of mindfulness into each moment of our life. —Thich Nhat Hanh

 Breathing washes mind, brain, and body with soothing oxygen.
 Taking slow, deep breaths helps the brain function properly, regulates the nervous system, and keeps the body working well, too.
-In her article “The Benefits of Breathing: The Scientific Benefits of Breathing Infographic,” Dr. Emma Seppala explains that research shows that breathing helps us develop and maintain a healthy mind as well as healthy emotional responses to things going on around us.
+In her article Decrease Stress by Using Your Breath, Dr. Emma Seppala explains that research shows that breathing helps us develop and maintain a healthy mind as well as healthy emotional responses to things going on around us.

 Seek and find.